 Variations of Black Jack Rules

 Not all blackjack games are the same.
 Some variations in the rules are good for the player, others are bad and increase the house advantage of the casino.
 The shifts in house advantage may look small, but they represent big differences, as the total house advantage is less than 1 percent if you stick to the basic Black Jack Strategy Table holds.
-Here are some common variations and their effect on the house advantage:
+Here are some common Variants and their effect on the house advantage:

 DAS - Double after Split: Double downs allowed after splitting pairs